mechkutlu1/emg_lab/README.md

 Each task maps to a tab and shows the matching Arduino listing alongside the physics:

-- **Task III &mdash; Position control** (Listing 5): the servo's inner loop tracks a demanded angle; students see tracking error and the effect of loop delay.
+- **Task I &mdash; Position control** (Listing 5): the servo's inner loop tracks a demanded angle; students see tracking error and the effect of loop delay.
-- **Task IV &mdash; Admittance control** (Listing 7): `positionDesired -= gain*(forceIs - forceDesired)`.
+- **Task II &mdash; Admittance control** (Listing 7): `positionDesired -= gain*(forceIs - forceDesired)`.
 The device becomes a virtual spring; students vary `gain`, `forceDesired` and `forceOffset`, and switch on travel limits (the impedance extension).
-- **Task V &mdash; EMG control** (Listing 9): `motorPosition = map(emgSignal, 0, 600, 0, 150)`.
+- **Task III &mdash; EMG control** (Listing 9): `motorPosition = map(emgSignal, 0, 600, 0, 150)`.
 Muscle activity drives the joint; a threshold deactivates the motor to remove jitter.
 - **Optional &mdash; EMG + admittance**: EMG is mapped to a desired interaction force which the admittance loop then delivers.

 Inputs students can manipulate: voluntary effort (or hold-to-flex / spacebar), an auto flex pattern, hand load, a master **assist ON/OFF** to demonstrate the need for assistance, and an **attentional-focus** selector (external / control / internal).

 ### Attentional focus

-Based on Ay's 2021 PhD (Sakarya University of Applied Sciences), the focus condition scales the EMG the muscle emits for the *same* movement: internal focus (attend to the muscle) raises EMG activity, external focus (attend to the load) lowers it, per the constrained-action hypothesis.
+The focus condition scales the EMG the muscle emits for the *same* movement: internal focus (attend to the muscle) raises EMG activity, external focus (attend to the load) lowers it, per the constrained-action hypothesis.
 The physical effort and joint torque are unchanged, only the electrical signal the exoskeleton reads.
 A live EMG-activity (RMS) meter shows the effect.
 In the EMG and combined modes this inverts the usual coaching advice: internal focus gives a stronger, higher-SNR command that clears the deactivation threshold reliably, so it is the better myoelectric control input, while external focus can leave the signal too weak to drive the motor.
-The tabs also note that focus type is itself decodable from the EMG, so it can act as an extra input channel.

 ## The model